yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 {: #app2app-browserless-w-brokers title="Browser-less App2App across trust domains" }

 - (1) *Client App* presents an authorization request to *Authorization Server's* **native_authorization_endpoint**, including the *native_callback_uri* *Authorization Details Type*.
-- (2) *Authorization Server* returns an *authorization request url* for Downstream Authorization Server, including the original **native_callback_uri** Authorization Details.
+- (2) *Authorization Server* returns either a *native authorization request url* for Downstream Authorization Server which includes the original **native_callback_uri** Authorization Details, or a **Routing Instructions Response**.
-- (3) *Client App* seeks an app on the device claiming the obtained *authorization request url*.
-If not found it loops through invocations of obtained *native authorization request urls*, until a claimed url is reached.
+- (3) *Client App* handles obtained *Routing Instructions Response* by prompting end-user and providing their response to *Authorization Server*, which then responds with *native authorization request url*. *Client App* handles obtained *authorization request urls* by seeking an app on the device claiming the url.
+If not found, *Client App* loops through invocations of obtained *native authorization request urls*, until a claimed url is reached.
-- (4) *Client App* natively invokes *User-Interacting App*.
+- (4) Once a claimed url is reached *Client App* natively invokes *User-Interacting App*.
-- (5) *User-Interacting App* authenticates user and authorizes the request.
+- (5) *User-Interacting App* authenticates end-user and authorizes the request.
-- (6) *User-Interacting App* natively invokes **native_callback_uri** (overriding the request's redirect_uri), providing as a parameter the redirect_uri with its response parameters.
+- (6) *User-Interacting App* natively invokes **native_callback_uri**, providing as a parameter a url-encoded *redirect_uri* with its response parameters.
-- (7) *Client App* loops through *Authorization Servers*, starting from the redirect_uri it received from the *User-Interacting App*.
+- (7) *Client App* invokes the obtained *redirect_uri*.
-- (8) *Client App* calls any subsequent uri obtained as 30x redirect directive, until it reaches a location header indicating its own redirect_uri.
+- (8) *Client App* calls any subsequent uri obtained as 30x redirect directive, until it reaches a location header to its own redirect_uri.
 - (9) *Client App* exchanges code for tokens and the flow is complete.

 ## Usage and Applicability